Immune Boosting Bone Broth Recipe

 I wasn’t planning on being a certified health coach; but because food is something that I found myself discussing with most of my clients, it seemed like the next best step.

 Anyways, all of this is to say that I’m excited to share with you my favorite, daily “medicine” that makes me feel grounded, full, and strong; bone broth!
+There are SO many benefits to bone broth; my recipe is below!

 Yes: bone broth!